RatserX/cignium-searchfight/README.md

 # Cignium Searchfight

-This a C# console application which lets users obtain the search results.
+This a C# console application which lets users obtain information from search results, such as the total results number.
+Currently, as it finishes processing the results, it displays the total results number for each search query inputted and which keyword had the most results.
+As of now, it retrieves data from the Bing, Google and Yahoo search engines.

 # Usage